Dog Boarding Checklist

 – Be sure to give the kennel your contact info, including where you are staying during your trip.
 You will also need to provide contact info in case of an emergency.
 Your emergency contact should be someone who is still in town and able to pick up your dog if needed, as well as someone you trust to make medical decisions if you cannot be reached.
 Most kennels will also ask for your vet’s information as well.
 That way, should there be an emergency, the kennel will be able to take your dog to someone who knows their medical history.

 Collar (with tags)

-– Make sure to pack your dog’s collar with an identification tag on it.
+– Make sure to pack your dog’s collar with an identification tag on it, check out this useful review from Petside to choose the right one for your lovely dog.
 It is every owner’s nightmare to have their dog go missing.
 Although it is highly unlikely this will happen while your dog is boarding, it is always best to err on the side of caution and make sure your dog has up to date identification on them at all times.
 Also if your dog regularly wears a choke chain or prong collar, it is also a good idea to pack a flat buckle collar for their stay.
 If your pup is boarding in a facility that does open play for the dogs, chains and prong collars can be a safety hazard and are often taken off the dog while boarding.

 If your pup is boarding with Jet Pet Resort, you won’t need any of the following.
 However, if you’ve chosen to bring your pet elsewhere, you may need to remember these things: bowls, a leash and harness, brushes and other grooming supplies, measuring cups for food, and poop bags.